-Keeping Retirement Savings a Priority In your 30s or 40s, your income may be higher, but you may have a family, a mortgage, and the costs associated with both.
+Keeping Retirement Savings a Priority

+In your 30s or 40s, your income may be higher, but you may have a family, a mortgage, and the costs associated with both.
 Life is expensive, but it is still important for you to save for your future.
 If you didn't save enough during your 20s, you need to save even more now.
 It may seem difficult with your everyday expenses, but you can still take advantage of deferred taxes when you increase your contribution to your company's 401(k)/403(b) plan.
 Be sure you have built your retirement savings into your monthly budget before setting aside savings for other important items such as children's college expenses.
-Your deferral limit is \$17.500 in 2014.

 Investment Tip: If your company has a Target Date Fund to help you manage the risk in your investments, consider using it.
 But remember, the biggest factor in your long-term savings is how much you set aside each month.

 Getting Close to Retirement: Are You Ready?

 If you are in your 50s or 60s, retirement will be here soon!
 If you have been saving the maximum allowable amount, you are probably on track to a secure retirement.
-If you have not saved enough, you may now take advantage of the "Catch-up" contribution, allowing you to defer an additional \$5,500 per year, for an annual total of \$23,000 per year in 2014.
+If you have not saved enough, you can take advantage of the "Catch-up" contribution, which allows savers over 50 years old to add thousands more to their IRS savings limit.
+Taking advantage of this additional contribution can really have a big impact in your last few years of retirement saving.
+For the current catch-up contribution amount, visit TRI-AD's website.
 To find the additional money you need to get closer to the maximum deferral amount, take time to reexamine your monthly budget to make sure retirement savings is a top priority.
 Then look for ways to cut your expenses or increase your income.

 Investment Tip: You can consider postponing retirement for a few years or having a higher level of risk in your investment portfolio to seek higher returns.
 Always consult your qualified investment advisor before making a big change in your investment portfolio.

-Target Date Funds: Increase Savings, Decrease Risk One popular choice to simplify investment decisions is a Target Date Fund.
+Target Date Funds: Increase Savings, Decrease Risk

+One popular choice to simplify investment decisions is a Target Date Fund.
 These funds shift your investments from stocks into more conservative options as you grow older, to reduce your risks of losses close to retirement.
 The investment mix changes automatically over time, so you can leave the work to the Target Date Fund Manager.
 Check your company's 401(k)/403(b) plan's investment line-up to see if they offer a Target Date Fund.

 Not Legal Tax or Individual Investment Advice: This newsletter is for general education purposes only.
 Nothing in this newsletter should be construed as tax or legal advice or as individual investment advice.
 TRI-AD may not be considered your legal counsel, tax advisor, or investment advisor.
 If you have questions about how anything discussed in this newsletter pertains to your personal or your organization's situation, we encourage you to discuss the issue with your attorney, tax advisor and /or investment advisor.
 TRI-AD's communications are not privileged under attorney-client privilege.